nopivnick/itp.nopivnick.com/_posts/2018-11-03-haptics-experiment-5.md

 <iframe src="https://drive.google.com/file/d/1-96NVsDlwuNyzBkvb54RLCwhOUElJ1eT/preview" width="640" height="480"></iframe>

 Converts, all!

-Inspired by our new found respect for elegance of wire wrapping, and loath to try and solder headers to the delicate leads of the vibrating motors, I had a flash of inspiration and managed to wrap the motor leads themselves directly to the header pins!
+Inspired by our new found respect for wire wrapping elegance, and loath to try soldering headers to the delicate leads of the vibrating motors, I had a flash of inspiration and managed to wrap the motor leads themselves directly to the header pins.
 The world of haptics will never be the same.

 <iframe src="https://drive.google.com/file/d/1dHRkqfYMUzeKSnDxtKLyV24nrMCR7Rxs/preview" width="640" height="480"></iframe>